AntonisPapasavva/antonispapasavva.github.io/_pages/publications.md

 **2024**
 --
+Marilyne Ordekian, Antonis Papasavva, Enrico Mariconti, Marie Vasek
+**A Sinister Fattening: Dissecting the Tales of Pig Butchering and other Cryptocurrency Scams**
+IEEE APWG Symposium on Electronic Crime Research (eCrime 2024)

 Antonis Papasavva and Enrico Mariconti
 **Waiting for Q: An Exploration of QAnon Users’ Online Migration to Poal in the Wake of Voat’s Demise**